Loading [MathJax]/extensions/TeX/AMSsymbols.js

 53 */

-54 static REAL8FrequencySeries * create_interpolated_psd(double f0, double deltaF, size_t length, const REAL8FrequencySeries *old)
+54static REAL8FrequencySeries * create_interpolated_psd(double f0, double deltaF, size_t length, const REAL8FrequencySeries *old)

 57 size_t k, kmin, kmax;